 Step 1: Identify the product that you want to drive demand for.

-We don’t want you talking too much about your products in your inside sales scripts, but we do want you to start the process of figuring out what to say and ask by identifying what the product you might want to ultimately sell and drive demand for.
+We don’t want you talking too much about your products in your inside sales scripts, but we do want you to start the process of figuring out what to say and ask by identifying the product you might want to ultimately sell and drive demand for.

 Step 2: Identify the target buyer persona for your sales pitch.

 You could build one sales pitch and inside sales script that works for all of the different types of prospects that you sell to.
-But we feel that there is a benefit from having a slightly different script for the different buyer personas that you call.
+But we feel that there is a benefit to having a slightly different script for the different buyer personas that you call.

-For example, if you can sell your product to both manufacturers as well as retailers, you might have better results if you have different sales pitch for the different industries so that the can either use the industry lingo or hit specific buyer persona hot buttons.
+For example, if you can sell your product to both manufacturers as well as retailers, you might have better results if you have a different sales pitch for the different industries so that they can either use the industry lingo or hit specific buyer persona hot buttons.
 Or if you can sell to both CIOs and CFOs, these could be two different sales pitches because the different executives have different interests and challenges.

-The next step in creating good inside sales scripts is to think about how the product you ultimately want to sell would help the target buyer person.
+The next step in creating good inside sales scripts is to think about how the product you ultimately want to sell would help the target buyer persona.
 This step should help you to create a list of benefits and these can be used in a variety of places in your sales pitch.